Gaoxiansen/FLS-segmentation/README.md

 1.pip install -r requirements.txt

-2.Replace the ultralytics folder by the rar file.
+2.Replace the ultralytics folder by the zip file.